 Crisp can be made on a whim going from brilliant idea to mouth in about 60 minutes, with the majority of that time simply being the bake time.
 It's a dessert with perhaps the most minimalist prepping requirements.

-- Sprinkle crisp topping – that you may have quickly prepped the day before – on top of berries.
+Step 2: Sprinkle crisp topping (that you quickly prepped the day before because you are a food prep rockstar) on top of berries.
 Check.

 Have a sudden hankering for dessert?
 Make a crisp.